xenialugovaya/Delivery-app/README.md

 ### `npm run deploy`

-This command first runs 'npm run build' and builds app for production, after that it runs 'gh-pages -d build' to publish on gh-pages
+This command first runs `npm run build` and builds app for production, after that it runs `gh-pages -d build` to publish on gh-pages